-We have performed the following procedures to address the valuation of investment properties:

-- evaluated the competency, independence and objectivity of the external valuer, and assessed the valuation approach used by the external valuer; - (ii) with the assistance of our internal valuation experts, assessed the reasonableness of the assumptions such as the capitalisation rate, vacancy rate and sale prices used in the valuations by comparing them to available industry data, taking into consideration comparability and market factors; - (iii) tested the accuracy of the property related data used as inputs for the valuations; and - (iv) evaluated the adequacy of disclosures on the valuation of the investment properties.
+Key audit matter How our audit addressed the key audit matter Valuation of investment properties The Group owns investment properties in the Mainland China which are measured at fair value and their aggregate carrying amount We have performed the following procedures to address the valuation of investment properties: was approximately RMB4,337,400,000 as at 31 December 2021, which represented approximately 6.7% of the Group's total assets.
+The Group engaged an external valuer to perform the valuation of these evaluated the competency, independence and objectivity of the external valuer, and assessed the valuation approach used by the external valuer; properties as at 31 December 2021. (ii) with the assistance of our internal valuation experts, assessed the reasonableness of the Significant judgement is required to determine the fair values of the investment properties, which reflected market conditions as at the end of the year.
+The use of different valuation techniques and assumptions could produce significantly different estimates of assumptions such as the capitalisation rate, vacancy rate and sale prices used in the valuations by comparing them to available industry data, taking into consideration comparability and market factors; fair values.
+Accordingly, the valuation of investment properties is identified as a key audit matter. (iii) tested the accuracy of the property related data used as inputs for the valuations; and The accounting policies and disclosures for the investment properties are included in notes 2.4, 3 and 16 to the consolidated financial statements. (iv) evaluated the adequacy of disclosures on the valuation of the investment properties.